 As stated above, it is expected that you successfully complete some college level coursework before petitioning for reinstatement in order to demonstrate your ability to succeed academically.
 Options include:

-- Coursework at a community college or four year college/university.
+- transferable coursework at a community or technical college or four year college/university.

 What the Scholastic Standing Committee Looks for When Assessing Readiness for Reinstatement: